 What is the best way to prevent stink bugs?

-The best way to prevent stink bugs is to seal entry points, repair screens, and maintain your home’s exterior.
+To prevent stink bugs, seal entry points, repair screens, and maintain your home’s exterior.
 Pest control services can also help reduce stink bug infestations.